SOAR: Regression-based LiDAR Relocalization for UAVs: Experiment

-\textbf{Baseline.} As this work represents the first study on LiDAR-based map-free UAV relocalization, we select several representative and competitive baseline methods, which are among the most advanced approaches in vehicle-LiDAR relocalization, to comprehensively evaluate the performance of our model.
+\textbf{Baseline.} As this work represents the first study on LiDAR-based map-free UAV relocalization, we select several representative baseline methods to compare, which are among the most advanced approaches in vehicle-LiDAR relocalization.
 Specifically, for SCR-based methods, we consider SGLoc \cite{SGLoc}, LightLoc \cite{Lightloc}, and RALoc \cite{RALoc} as baseline methods.
-For SGLoc, rotation augmentation was not originally applied, unlike other methods designed to handle rotation.
-To ensure experimental fairness, we additionally report the results of SGLoc with rotation augmentation, denoted as SGLoc+RA.
-Additionally, to further validate the effectiveness of our proposed method, we compare it against advanced conventional relocalization methods for vehicle, including BEVPlace++\cite{bevplace++} and Egonn\cite{egonn}.
+For SGLoc, we additionally report results of SGLoc with rotation augmentation, denoted as SGLoc+RA, what other methods applied.
+For conventional-based methods, we consider HOTFormerLoc~\cite{HOTFormerLoc}(Marked as HOTForLoc), BEVPlace++~\cite{bevplace++} and Egonn~\cite{egonn}, where HOTFormerLoc focuses on retrieval and doesn't explicitly estimate poses; therefore, we only report its Recall@1.
+For odometry and SLAM-based methods. although our primary focus is on global relocalization rather than trajectory estimation, we include results from Kiss-ICP~\cite{kiss_icp} and PinSLAM~\cite{pinslam} as additional references.
+These methods provide insight into drift accumulation, proving the necessity of global relocalization in our setting.
+On both UAVScenes and UAVLoc, as some trajectories and their raw point clouds provided minor gaps and missing data, we have run these two methods on them in segments to ensure a fair comparison.
+All baselines are carefully tuned following official implementations and evaluated under same settings.

-\subsection{Results}
+\textbf{4.2 Results}